 Ax Prank In Edinburgh Caught On Google Street View

 Playing around with the Google Street View car can be fun, but as these mechanics from Edinburgh discovered, sometimes having too much fun can have consequences.
 The two goofs forgot about the pranks until the photos were uploaded to Google months later and a concerned citizen called the police.
-The images depict a man assailing the other with an ax.
+The images depict a man assailing the other.

 Luckily, one of the cops who "solved" the case had a friend who had his car serviced at the mechanic's shop where this took place.
 Dan Thompson, the shop's manager, told authorities: "It was in the spur of the moment [...]
 It seemed like the obvious thing to do so I threw myself on the ground and Gary grabbed a pick-axe handle from the garage."